-Elder Jeffrey R. Holland was a member of the Quorum of the Twelve Apostles when this was published.
+Elder Jeffrey R. Holland was a member of the Quorum of the Twelve Apostles when this article was published.
+Address given at Sperry Symposium on October 7, 1995, published in A Book of Mormon Treasury: Gospel Insights from General Authorities and Religious Educators (2003), 47–66.

 If one were to ask a casual reader of the Book of Mormon to name the principal character in that book, the responses would undoubtedly vary.
 For one thing, any record covering more than a thousand years of history—with all the persons such a history would include—is unlikely to have any single, central figure emerge over such an extended period as the principal character.
 Nonetheless, after acknowledging that limitation, perhaps some might list any one of several favorite, or at least memorable, persons.
 Such names as Mormon, the abridger for whom the book is named; or Nephi, the book’s early and very recognizable young prophet; or Alma, to whom so many pages are devoted; or Moroni, the fearless captain who flew the title of liberty; or his namesake, who concluded the book and delivered it some fourteen hundred years later to the young Joseph Smith—these would undoubtedly be among some of those figures mentioned.